moiseshiraldo/django-rest-paseto-auth/README.md

 ## Motivations and objectives

 I needed a token authentication system for a new project and none of the [available third party authentication pacakges](http://www.django-rest-framework.org/api-guide/authentication/#third-party-packages) covered my requirements completely.
-After some work developing my own system, I thought it would be interresting to share it and accept suggestions and contributions.
+After some work developing my own system, I thought it would be interesting to share it and accept suggestions and contributions.

 My goal is to build a token authentication system that meets the following requirements: